The 55 worst things Trump did during his presidency

 However, Trump then denied he’d ever called McCain a “loser”.

-Only problem was, footage from Trump’s 2015 campaign run show him clearly slamming McCain as just that.
+The only problem was that footage from Trump’s 2015 campaign run shows him clearly slamming McCain as just that.

 "He lost, he let us down...
 I never liked him as much after that because I don't like losers,” Trump says during the clip.